HealthResearchAuthority/rsp-iras-performance-tests/README.md

 - A custom trend metric named `specific_response_time` declared within the init context
 - A `thresholds` property within the `options` object
 - A threshold configured for the built-in `http_req_duration` metric
 - A threshold configured for the `specific_response_time` custom metric
+(note the threshold property name must match the name of the custom metric)
 - Two requests made within the main test function
 - The response duration being add to the associated Trend object of the `specific_response_time` custom metric,
 for the 2nd request in the main test function